taus11/manifest_script/README.md

 -. fix bash: [: -zi: unary operator expected
 -.
 If we simply ignore containers directory:
 -.
 Separator in first filter
+-.    automatically do this in first filter :  echo ; echo "Make a practice to search:" ; echo "$ manifest_search '""/gd ""' first, to find out packages like 'gd (in php)'" ;

 INSTRUCTIONS TO INSTALL :
 Write your home directory